barefootChild/vue2.0-demo/README.md

-A demo of vue 2.0
+A demo of vue 2.0 and webVR